deeplearning4j/deeplearning4j/eigenvector.md

 ![Alt text](../img/variance.png)

+Squaring the differences between data points and the mean makes them positive, so that values above and below the mean don't cancel each other out.

 Let's assume you plotted the age (x axis) and height (y axis) of those indivuals and came up with an oblong scatterplot:

 ![Alt text](../img/scatterplot.png)